gurditsingh/hydeout/_posts/test.md

 	 - At the starting when we first time load the data into parquet table/path it has 54 records and two columns.
 	 - After running the streaming job we load more data to the same parquet table/path.
 	 - Streaming job add more columns to the parquet table/path without giving any notification to the user or not fail the job due to schema mismatch.
-	 - When user reads the data its not consistent and atomic. because when we ran the count query it
+	 - When user reads the data its not consistent and atomic. because when we ran the count query it will give two different results.
+	 - Under the target path parquet table have data with two different schemas.
+When someone rea

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep3.jpg?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3ODIzNjUwOSwtMTk5NTU5MTYyMSwxNz
+eyJoaXN0b3J5IjpbMTI2ODgwMjYzMCwtMTk5NTU5MTYyMSwxNz
 k3MjQ3OTE2LDE4OTcxNzM5MzEsOTkyOTg0ODg5LC0xMTY4MDI0
 OTA5LDIxNDIzMTc2NzEsLTQyMTI0NDI3MywtMTcyMjQ3OTQyMi
 wtMTU3MTExNTYyMiwzMDE5ODAxODksLTIwMDQ1MTczMjIsLTE2